theLabUpstairs/CoMR/README.md

-CoMR is a mitochondrial/mitochondrial-related organelles (MRO) proteome prediction and reconstruction pipeline for both model organisms and eukaryotes with cryptic mitochondrial targeting signals.
+CoMR is a mitochondrial/mitochondrial-related organelles (MRO) proteome prediction and reconstruction pipeline for both model organisms and eukaryotes with atypical mitochondrial targeting signals.
 It combines multiple targeting predictors, HMM searches, DIAMOND homology searches, and automated downstream parsing to produce scored candidate lists.